 The deemed redemption of a shareholder's Gartner Common Stock will be "not essentially equivalent to a dividend" if the shareholder experiences a "meaningful reduction" in his or her proportionate equity interest in Gartner by reason of the deemed redemption.
-Although there are no fixed rules for determining when a meaningful reduction has occurred, the Internal Revenue Service (the "IRS") has indicated in a published ruling that the receipt of cash in a redemption of stock by a corporation would not be characterized as a dividend if the shareholder's percentage ownership interest in the corporation was minimal, the shareholder spercentage ownership interest in the corporation is reduced in the redemption by any extent.
+Although there are no fixed rules for determining when a meaningful reduction has occurred, the Internal Revenue Service (the "IRS") has indicated in a published ruling that the receipt of cash in a redemption of stock by a corporation would not be characterized as a dividend if the shareholder's percentage ownership interest in the corporation was minimal, the shareholder exercises no control over the affairs of the corporation, and the shareholder's percentage ownership interest in the corporation is reduced in the redemption by any extent.
 If neither of the redemption tests set forth above are satisfied, a J3 shareholder will be treated as having received a dividend equal to the amount of such shareholder's recognized gain, assuming that such shareholder's ratable share of the earnings and profits of J3 (and, possibly, Gartner) equals or exceeds such recognized gain.